-This section describes the manual installation process for the 128T.
+This section describes the manual installation process for the SSR.
 For automated installation see Installing from Bootable Media.

 Install Using SSR-Installer

-The 128T router software installer package is hosted in the 128 Technology software repository, located at yum.128technology.com.
+The SSR software installer package is hosted in the Juniper software repository, located at yum.128technology.com.
 During installation the system will need access to the internet to retrieve software applications and libraries.
 Please ensure the system can reach the public internet prior to commencing.
 For offline installation instructions, follow the instructions for installing from bootable media.
 If you are performing an upgrade, see Upgrading the SSR Networking Platform for upgrade instructions.

 The SSR Software package is available from our public servers located at: